 Since Saint Lucia depends on tourism, it was hit hard by Covid-19 lockdowns and travel restrictions.

-That is why for the rest of 2020, Saint Lucia is offering a new citizenship by investment option.
+That is why for the rest of 2022, Saint Lucia has extended its “Covid-19 Bond” Citizenship By Investment option.

-You can invest in Covid-19 relief bonds.
-This means purchasing a bond of at least $250,000 for a term of at least five years– the bond amount and time frame increase for couples, or if you are applying for citizenship for the whole family.
+You can invest in Covid-19 Relief Bonds to obtain citizenship.
+This means purchasing a bond of at least $250,000 for a term of at least five years — the bond amount and time frame increase for couples, or if you are applying for citizenship for the whole family.